Yandex Cloud

 • See also

-You can get detailed information about each Yandex StoreDoc cluster you created.
+You can request detailed information for each Yandex StoreDoc cluster you have created.

-Getting a list of database clusters in a folderGetting a list of database clusters in a folder
+Getting a list of database clusters in your folderGetting a list of database clusters in your folder

 Management console